Dowell-Lab/Bidirectional-Flow/README.md

 # Edits from Main
-1. Running Tfit with 3' bedgraphs.
+1. Running Tfit with 3' or 5' bedgraphs.
-    * Why: Tfit is more likely to call bidirectionals with significant background noise when using 3' bedgraphs compared to the full read bedgraphs.
+    * Why: Tfit is more likely to call bidirectionals with significant background noise when using single-point bedgraphs compared to the full read bedgraphs.
+When considering PRO-seq, the 3' of the bedgraph usually best corresponds to the actual position of RNA Pol II (5' end for GRO-seq).
+The 3' vs 5' being best can depend also on your library prep.
-    * What: Tfit (and only Tfit) will be run with 3prime bedgraphs rather than full-read data.
+    * What: Tfit (and only Tfit) will be run with 3 or 5 prime bedgraphs rather than full-read data.
 These bedgraphs will be saved if savebg parameter is used.
-    * Restrictions: Currently, the edits only allow 3' bedgraphs of single-read data.
-This means the library must be flipped (rcomp field in the metadata should be 1).
-    * How: --tfit_3prime argument (in help description below)
+    * How: --tfit_3prime or --tfit_5prime argument (in help description below)
     * Scripts edited: main_hope.nf
 2. Consider 800k+ enhancers identified from DBNascent 2023 (https://doi.org/10.1101/2023.12.07.570626) in the preliminary regions for Tfit.
 AND consider coverage filters on BOTH strands.
     * Why: Tfit can miss calls so including preliminary regions where we know an enhancer exists, regardless of it is being transcribed, can ensure these regions are considered as possible locations.
 Similar work was done with the TSS previously.